jermp/autocomplete/test_data/README.md

 Input data format
 -----------------

-The test file `completions` lists all completions in *lexicographical* order.
+The input file should list all completions in *lexicographical* order, e.g., see the the files `completions` and `trec05_efficiency_queries`.

 The first column represent the
 ID of the completion; the other columns contain the tokens separated by white spaces.
+(The IDs for the file `trec05_efficiency_queries` are fake, i.e., they do not take into account any particular assignment.)

 The file `completions.dict` lists all the distinct tokens in the completions sorted in lexicographical